impermeable/coq-waterproof/Developer-instructions.md

 In principle, we use **dune** to build `coq-waterproof`, but we try to still support building with **make** as well.
-Before creating a PR, it is recommended to check that this really works.
+Before creating a PR, it is recommended to check that this really works (although the CI will check for this as well).
 For this, both `_CoqProjectForMake` and `waterproof.mlpack` need to be in order, i.e. they need to contain the correct files, and in particular `waterproof.mlpack` needs the files to be in the right order.